Read, But Be Careful: Sources of Inaccurate Information

 In the world of science, we have what can be described as "notions, "assumptions, inferences, and conclusions."
 Notions and assumptions are rampant in the world.
 They are usually knee-jerk reactions that are passed around almost religiously by people.
 We all have them, and few of us question them when they come our way.
 They push familiar buttons that feel like they are not only correct, but almost taken for granted because they seem so common-sensical.
 Marketing people know well how to use them to sell products, and the sales of some of the best selling products in the world are founded on the use of these push buttons.
 With some frequency, the most popular sources of information are riddled with notions and assumptions that are stated as conclusions.

 These are then taken for granted by a majority of the reading public.
 For instance, when the New York Times features an article on a subject, many people take it as gospel because of the reputation for credibility that the New York Times has.
 I occasionally find significant errors in articles on nutritional topics that appear in the New York Times.
-One of my best friends who has a Ph.D. in Biology from Harvard has the same problem, but in the areas of his expertise.
+One of my friends who has a Ph.D. in biology from Harvard has the same problem, but in the areas of his expertise.

 Inferences come because factual information adds up to a logical conclusion, but the conclusion hasn't been proven yet.
 Inferences are sometimes shown to be true, although wolves in sheep's clothing can use them to take advantage of less perceptive people by using an inference to get a person to jump to a conclusion, without a conclusion actually having being reached by scientists.

 Conclusions are the hardest thing in science to obtain.
-They come after inferences and hypotheses have been tested, usually in several high quality studies, and group of scientists evaluate all the information to find out what is true.
-Below I note some commonly available popular sources of nutritional information that make statements are sometimes not only not conclusive but actually ends up being contrary to the conclusions of quality published scientific data.
+They come after inferences and hypotheses have been tested, usually in several high quality studies, and groups of scientists evaluate all the information to find out what is true.
+Below I note some commonly available popular sources of nutritional information that make statements that are sometimes not only not conclusive but actually end up being contrary to the conclusions of quality published scientific data.
 Unfortunately, this happens a lot in mainstream media and all too often by those who have been blessed by the media as "experts."

 Consumer Reports